zhiburt/tabled/README.md

 An easy to use library for pretty printing tables of Rust `struct`s and `enum`s.

-You can do a lot of things with the library.
+You can do a lot of things with the library.\
-If it doesn't do something which you feel it should be able to or it's not clear how to, please file an issue.
+If it doesn't do something which you feel it should or it's not clear how to, please file an issue.

-This file contains a lot of information but it might be not complete, you can find more examples in a **[examples](/examples/)** folder.
+This README contains a lot of information but it might be not complete,\
+you can find more examples in an **[examples](/tabled/examples/)** folder.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/zhiburt/tabled/assets/assets/preview-show.gif">